smbilal/CourseProject/CodeBook.md

 >fbodygyromag
 >fbodygyrojerkmag

-The set of variables that were estimated and extracted in a data file for further calculations from these signals are:
+>The set of variables that were estimated and extracted in a data file for further calculations from these signals are:

-mean(): Mean value
+>		-	mean(): Mean value
-std(): Standard deviation
+>		-	std(): Standard deviation